-Introduction: Optical Components are used to control or alter the range of light through a variety of means, including focusing, reflecting, filtering, or polarizing.
+Introduction: Optical Components are used to control monitoring work from home productivity or alter the range of light through a variety of means, including focusing, reflecting, filtering, or polarizing.
 They are mainly designed with specific substrates coated with anti-reflection liquid.
 Such coating optimizes the ultraviolet, visible, or infrared wavelengths of the optical device.
 It also facilitates rapid exchange, accurate precision, and careful alignment between two or more interdependent assemblies.

 Manufacturing process: Their manufacturing requires complex and sophisticated systems.
 The steps involved are:

 - Generation: This process will ‘generate’ or produce the final shape and size of the lens into the blank substrate.